-- How the various systems in the car worked - Whether the driver and passenger seatbelts were fastened/tensioned - The driver's use of the accelerator or brake pedal - The travel speed of the vehicle
+- How the various systems in the car worked - Whether the driver and passenger seatbelts were fastened/tensioned - The driver's use of the accelerator or brake pedal - The travel speed of the vehicle driving conditions.

-This information can help us better understand the circumstances in which traffic accidents, injuries and damage occur.
-The EDR only records data when a non-trivial collision situation occurs.
-The EDR does not record any data during normal driving conditions.
 Similarly, the system never registers who is driving the vehicle or the geographic location of the accident or near-miss situation.
 However, other parties, such as the police, could use the recorded data in combination with the type of personally identifiable information routinely collected after a traffic accident.
 Special equipment and access to either the vehicle or the EDR is required to be able to interpret the registered data.